These almond thumbprint cookies are melt-in-your-mouth tender and positively addicting.

 My other favorite thumbprint cookie filling is strawberry rhubarb jam, another summer staple that I make a point to make every year.

-How to Make Thumbprint Cookies:
+How to Make the Shortbread Cookie Dough

 The dough for these cookies is a basic shortbread dough, which means there is a high percentage of butter to flour and no leavening, such as baking powder or baking soda.